 Digital platforms are the go-to spots for e-commerce – and terminals for countless payment transactions.
-Online marketplaces like Amazon or Alibaba present themselves as the popular top dogs in this area.
-But they only compose a fraction of the platform economy.

 Digital payment and e-commerce, even the internet itself are fairly young technologies, as are their corresponding industries.
 This means that the terminology might not be as clear and indisputable as in other fields.
 In fact, definition-breaking innovations are developed and made public literally as you read these lines.

-Accordingly, you might find varying definitions of Payment Gateways, Payment Providers, Payment Methods and the like around the web.
+Accordingly, you might find varying definitions of Payment Gateways, Payment Providers, Payment Methods, and the like around the web.
 Here are a few terms you will encounter throughout this article series and short definitions of them.

 A payment solution authorizing and processing online payments, via one or more integrated Payment Service Providers.
 Refer to the section “What Is a Payment Gateway” for details.

 Technology providers, offering software for accepting certain payment methods like direct debit, bank transfer, PayPal, credit card, etc.